When Children Had Wings

 Some wings were dark midnight blue, speckled with shining gemstones and red jewels, like stars in the night sky.
 Some wings were red, orange and glittering gold, and when they moved, they looked like dancing flames.
 Some wings were frosty white and clear blue, like a winter landscape in the moonlight.
 Some wings were bright green and earthy brown, like an old, mossy green forest.

 The children with wings loved to fly and play all day long.
 The world was a marvellous place full of adventure and new things to discover.
-The children with wings laughed and played, and soared the skies, until finally the day came when they had to fly down, down to the earth below, to a land known as Time.
+The children laughed, played and soared the skies until the day came when they had to fly far, far away to a land known as Time.

-The Land of Time was a terrible place with many rules and full of strange tick-tocking things called Clocks.
-There, the grown-ups were always running around and chasing after something.
+The land of Time was a terrible place full of tick-tocking things called Clocks.
+The land of Time was home to the grown-ups and they didn’t have wings.
+They were always in a hurry – always chasing after something.
 What they were chasing after, no one could say.
 Dressed in black and grey, they looked so stressed and tired, and never had any fun.
-Some children wondered if the grown-ups had ever had wings before.
+The children wondered if the grown-ups had ever had wings before.
 What happened to them?

-With every day spent in the Land of Time, the children’s wings began to dry out.
-When the children tried to fly, they found that their wings, so thin and frail, could barely lift their feet off the ground.
+With every day the children spent in the land of Time, their wings began to dry out.
+When they tried to fly, they found that their wings, so thin and frail, could barely lift their feet off the ground.

 Finally, there came a day when the children with wings awoke in the morning, got out of bed, and felt that something was very different.
 When they looked down at their beds, they saw the dry, crumbled remains of their wings.
 It was a terrible thing, but the grown-ups were very pleased.
 The death of a child’s wings was a sign that she or he was ready to grow up.